waydroid/waydroid-package-manager/README.md

 # Waydroid Package Manager

-Easy to manage interface for managing (install/remove) Android apps into Waydroid and managing (add/remove/update) repos as well
+Easy to use interface for managing (install/remove) Android apps into [Waydroid](https://waydro.id) and managing (add/remove/update) repos as well
+This script is provided as a convenience and is not intended to be used as an enterprise solution.

+Copyright (c) 2022 Waydroid, GPLv3

+Created by: Waydroid Development Team (Erfan Abdi, Jon West and others)

 ## Dependencies